As you get started with exploring research on your topic, we have:

 When you have a library question, we hope that you will ask.

-Each academic major has a librarian subject liaison and library staff across campus are available to help with using library materials.
-(Click on BY SUBJECT to go from the alphabetic list to where you sort by department or search by subject.)
+Each department has a librarian subject liaison and library staff across campus are available to help with using library materials.
+The librarians prepare subject guidesto help with finding information in that area.

-These librarians are glad to talk with you (in-person --- when possible, e-mail, chat, and phone conversations all work).
+These librarians are glad to try to help.
 They can --- for example --- give specific recommendations on databases, talk about search terms, help with finding sources, and explain about library services.
+Look for the librarian's contact information.

-Library Chatis a good option almost any time for getting help without a delay.
+Library Chatis a good option most times for getting help without a delay.

 Click on BY SUBJECT to match by department or by subject terms.